 Visit the Reunification Palace, where was the seat of the South Vietnam government until 1975, which faces the April 30th Park and Le Duan Street – the long corridor of power, which housed the embassies of the US, France, and UK until the end of the war.

 The elegant Museum of Vietnamese History sits next to the Botanical Garden, at the Le Duan’s eastern end.

 The War Museum opened after the end of the war.
-It contains exhibits (tanks, helicopters, jets, bomb casings, etc.) relating to the American/Vietnam War and the first Indochina War involving the French colonialists.
+It contains exhibits (tanks, helicopters, jets, bomb casings, etc.) relating to the American/Vietnam War and the First Indochina War involving the French colonialists.

 You will observe that this museum serves as propaganda for the south.
 It is poignant that the museum is located in Ho Chi Minh City and focuses on the atrocities committed against the people of Vietnam.
-The museum relates a classic tale of a vicious enemy, a poor victim (the south) and a hero (the north) that saves the victim.
-I believe that the museum is there both as a history lesson (lest we forget) and a reminder to an indignant south.
+The museum relates a classic tale of a vicious enemy, a poor victim (the south), and a hero (the north) that saves the victim.
+I believe that the museum is there both as a history lesson (lest we forget) and a reminder to indignant south.

 The museum is located at 28 Vo Van Tan, in District 3, Ho Chi Minh City